MPL Medial Patella Luxation

 • Malformation of your bulldog’s tibia.

-BULLDOG DEVIATION AND TIGHTNESS
+5. BULLDOG MPL DUE TO DEVIATION AND TIGHTNESS

 • Deviation of your bulldog’s tibial crest, the bony prominence onto which the patella tendon attaches below the knee.